Educational Values and Learning Objectives

 Creativity allows us to imagine innovative artistic responses to circumstances and ideas—and use different techniques to solve problems.
 Courage gives us space to take intellectual and creative risks, accepting failure as part of the creative process.

-Effective communications are rooted in the ability to listen actively and express oneself clearly and with intention in spoken, written, non-verbal, visual, and performative domains.
+Collaboration and communication foster both positive interdependence and individual accountability.
+Both are rooted in the ability to listen actively and express oneself clearly and with intention in spoken, written, non-verbal, visual, and performative domains.

 Critical Thinking and Reflection